estyxx/madedotcom.github.io/_posts/2021-07-28-solid-principles-illustrated-with-python.md

-Let us imagine that we need to upload the stock level that we have computed in our system to a shared files repository that external warehouse systems can use to compare their own data to check discrepancies.
+Let us imagine that we need to upload the stock level that we have computed in our system to a shared files repository that external warehouse systems can use to compare their own data in order to check discrepancies.

 Where would we have that capability?